 - Ask the loved one to get a physical exam.
-Alcoholism can take a serious toll on one’s health, often resulting in nutritional deficiencies and related medical conditions.
+Alcoholism can take a serious toll on one’s health, often resulting in nutritional deficiencies and related conditions.
 Ask your loved one to consider getting an annual physical, which will possibly result in the doctor identifying the alcoholism and encouraging treatment.
-Sometimes a medical professional holds more sway in convincing the loved one that they need help.
+Sometimes a professional holds more sway in convincing the loved one that they need help.

 - Have a calm conversation.
 Find a quiet moment to sit down with the loved one to calmly discuss rehab options.
 You will be informed (Tip #1) and will have researched a couple of quality addiction treatment programs that you can suggest.
-Suggest a medical detox where the withdrawal symptoms will be managed and minimized to help allay the fear of detox that so many have.
-Suggest they see their H.R. department for a medical leave of absence, and relay the insurance coverage information to them.
+Suggest a residential detox where the withdrawal symptoms will be managed and minimized to help allay the fear of detox that so many have.
+Suggest they see their H.R. department for a leave of absence, and relay the insurance coverage information to them.
 The conversation should be compassionate and supportive, not judgmental.
 If, however, this direct approach fails, see Tip #6.

 - Plan an intervention.
 Sometimes it takes a professional intervention to convince the loved one that they need treatment.
 An intervention is a meeting involving the alcoholic and their close family and friends.
 An interventionist will plan the intervention and guide the family members for the best outcome.
 The intervention will involve communicating with the loved one, usually via letters, just how their alcoholism has impacted their relationship, the family, and any other specific examples that might make the loved one more aware of how his or her disease is affecting his family and close friends.
 At the end of the intervention the loved one will be asked to agree to go into treatment.